Ibdam/weather-prediction-systems/README.md

     'Month': 3,                 # Month (e.g., March)
     'Year': 2023                # Year

 By inputting this paramenters it will bring out the prediction with 85% efficiemcy

 Deployment
 To deploy the application:

 1. Set up a server with Flask and Gunicorn.
+2. Create a running app wsgi for deployment
-2. Push the code to a cloud platform (e.g. Heroku, AWS, or Google Cloud).
+2. Push the code to a cloud platform (e.g. Heroku, AWS, Google Cloud OR Render).

 CONTRIBUTING
 Contributions are welcome!
 Please follow these steps: